 If generic and brand name drugs are equivalent, why do they look different?

 Any generic pill that copied the look of a brand name pill would violate trademark law.
 Also, generics may have different inactive or "filler" ingredients.
 If more than one company is producing a generic version of a drug, each will be slightly different, but these differences should be clinically or medically insignificant.

 In contrast to the lengthy testing a new drug undergoes, the approval process to market generics is usually limited to bioequivalence data from the laboratory, and the results of a trial with a few dozen healthy volunteers.
 The FDA tests and rates generic drugs for equivalence, just like every other drug.

 Of the generic drugs in the FDA's Orange Book (the reference manual for drug equivalence), 96 percent are rated equivalent to a brand name version of the same drug.
 As a general rule, the FDA maintains that there has been no evidence that generic substitution is harmful.
-According to a report in the March 2002 issue of Family Practice Management, neither patients nor doctors need to take any extra precautions with generic drugs.

 Are there cases in which a brand name drug is a better choice?

 For most people, most of the time, a generic drug makes economic and medical sense.

 In cases in which the difference between a therapeutic dose and a toxic dose is small (what researchers call a "narrow therapeutic index drug"), some doctors say brand name drugs are often the best choice.
 However, there is no medical research to suggest that brand names are better than generics in most cases.